desertwitch/zipfuse/README.md

 - `SIGTERM` or `SIGINT` (CTRL+C) gracefully unmounts the filesystem
 - `SIGUSR1` forces a garbage collection (within Go)
 - `SIGUSR2` dumps a diagnostic stacktrace to standard error (`stderr`)

-## Updating the filesystem

-You can update the filesystem by simply replacing any installed files in the locations you have installed them to with their new counterparts.
-This is best done when no instances of the filesystem are currently mounted.

 ## Performance considerations